Employee excess: when the employee becomes the (GDPR) controller

 Employee excess: employees as the responsible party

-The Higher Regional Court of Stuttgart dealt in detail with the question of whether a police officer who requests data on his own authority can be considered a controller within the meaning of the GDPR.
+The Stuttgart Higher Regional Court dealt in detail with the question of whether a police officer who retrieves data on his own authority is a data controller within the meaning of the GDPR can be seen as a result.

 The court first established that the civil servant had knowingly and intentionally carried out a database query that was not part of his official duties.
 In this context, the OLG emphasized that the civil servant had exceeded his official powers and thus acted outside of his professional role.
 The civil servant had therefore acted outside of official control.
 His query was therefore not attributable to the police's official area of responsibility.

 The Senate based its decision on the so-called "employee excess theory".
-This describes that employees who process personal data on their own authority and without instructions are considered independent controllers within the meaning of Art.
-4 No. 7 GDPR.
-The court emphasized that autonomous responsibility in such cases arises from the fact that the employee decides on the purpose and means of processing on their own authority.
+This describes that employees who act on their own authority and without instructions personal data process, as independent Responsible persons within the meaning of Art.
+4 No. 7 GDPR apply.
+The court emphasized that personal responsibility in such cases arises from the fact that the employee has the authority to decide on the purpose and means of the Processing decides.

-The Higher Regional Court of Stuttgart followed the guidelines of the European Data Protection Board (EDPB).
-These state that employees are considered data controllers if they process personal data for private purposes and without official instructions.
+The OLG Stuttgart followed the Guidelines of the European Data Protection Board (EDPB).
+These state that employees as Responsible persons apply if they personal data for private purposes and without official instructions.

-The judges rejected the view that there was a need for a special regulation for assaults by employees and pointed out that responsibility for such actions arose directly from the GDPR.
-The police officer could not invoke a privileged exemption either, as his actions were neither attributable to the employer nor covered by official instructions.
+The judges rejected the view that a special regulation was needed for assaults by employees, pointing out that responsibility for such acts arises directly from the GDPR would result.
+The police officer could also not invoke a privileged exception, as his actions were neither attributable to the employer nor covered by official instructions.

 The OLG considered the fine of 1,500 euros to be appropriate and dissuasive.
-In particular, the official had acted with intent and in deliberate disregard of his duties.
-In conclusion, the court emphasized the importance of consistent sanctions for data protection violations in order to achieve the deterrent effect required by Art.
+In particular, the civil servant had acted with intent and in deliberate disregard of his duties.
+In conclusion, the court emphasized the importance of consistent sanctions in the event of data protection violations in order to ensure the data protection obligations set out in Art.
 83 para.
-1 GDPR.
+1 GDPR to achieve the required deterrent effect.

 Fine after employee excess

 The decision of the Higher Regional Court of Stuttgart makes it clear that data protection violations do not have to be attributed exclusively to an institution or a company.
 They can also give rise to individual responsibility on the part of employees.
-In particular, employees who access personal data on their own authority and without official cause are, in the opinion of the court, acting on their own responsibility and can be held directly accountable.
+In particular, employees who, on their own authority and without official cause, access personal data The court is of the opinion that those who access the data act on their own responsibility and can be held directly accountable.

 In its decision, the court expressly confirmed the so-called "employee excess theory".
-According to this legal interpretation, an employee who deliberately and intentionally acts outside of their official duties is no longer bound by their employer's instructions and becomes a data controller themselves in accordance with Art.
+According to this legal interpretation, an employee who deliberately and intentionally acts outside of his or her official duties is no longer bound by the instructions of his or her employer and becomes a responsible person within the meaning of Art.
 4 No. 7 GDPR.
-As a result of this classification, those affected must not only expect disciplinary or labor law consequences in the event of violations, but may also be subject to fines.
+This classification means that Affected parties not only face disciplinary or labor law consequences for violations, but can also be fined.

-The decision of the Higher Regional Court of Stuttgart thus clarifies the question of responsibility for data protection violations by individuals and shows that data protection violations are not solely the responsibility of the organization as the responsible body.
-For companies and authorities, this means that they must train and sensitize their employees even more intensively in the area of data protection, as the attribution of misconduct to individuals can have considerable financial and legal consequences.
+The decision of the Higher Regional Court of Stuttgart thus clarifies the question of responsibility for data protection violations by individuals and shows that data protection violations are not solely the responsibility of the organization as an individual. responsible be borne by the authorities.
+For companies and public authorities, this means that they must train and sensitize their employees even more intensively in the area of data protection, as the attribution of misconduct to individuals can have considerable financial and legal consequences.

-The imposition of a fine of 1,500 euros also highlights the deterrent effect that data protection violations should also have on individual data controllers.
-This consistently implements the intention of the GDPR to effectively sanction data protection violations and achieve a deterrent effect.
+The imposition of a fine of EUR 1,500 also illustrates the deterrent effect that data protection violations can have on individual data subjects.
+Responsible persons should have.
+This reflects the intention of the GDPRto effectively sanction data protection violations and achieve a deterrent effect.

 Recommendations for practice